Pages

 10 Ways to Influence Student’s Heart Health

-In a previous blog post, we talked how to Protect A Teacher’s Heart.
+In a previous blog post, we talked about how to Protect A Teacher’s Heart.
 But part of an educator’s responsibility as a role model, beyond the curriculum, is to pass that heart healthiness on to their students.
 Here are some ideas:

-1. Plan a faculty student lunch day, ensuring all faculty are on their best nutritional behavior.
+1. Plan a faculty-student lunch day, ensuring all faculty are on their best nutritional behavior.

-2. Provide a heart supporting fitness curriculum such as Mileage Club®.
+2. Provide a heart-supporting fitness curriculum such as Mileage Club®.

-3. Utilize a heart healthy eating curriculum like Pack-A-Snack®.
+3. Utilize a heart-healthy eating curriculum like Pack-A-Snack®.

 4. Establish a faculty program, like the Mega Mileage Club®, to practice along with the students.
 Celebrate milestones together and share enthusiasm for physical activity.